Contact Us

 Stacie (right) with instructor Karla

 Stacie Vanessa Rodriguez is a young, single woman.
-She had a tough childhood; she became an orphan at a young age and raised herself.
+She had a tough childhood; she became an orphan at a young age and had to raise herself.
 With determination, Stacie finished basic public education.
 She always dreamed of learning more, but pursuing college was beyond her ability.
 Her lack of computer skills prevented her from qualifying for job opportunities.
 Stacie became frustrated and discouraged.

 STACIE AT A GLANCE